igorauad/docker-gnuradio-oot-dev/README.md

 docker-gui --rm -it --name gr3.10 igorfreire/gnuradio-oot-dev:3.10.1-ubuntu-focal
 ```

-Then launch `gnuradio-companion` inside each of them to verify it is working.
+Then, for example, launch `gnuradio-companion` from each container.

 ## OOT Development Inside Container

 It is often useful to keep the OOT sources on the host while developing, building, and installing binaries inside the container.
 To do so, you can extend the commands explained in the previous section by adding a [bind mount option](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems).
 For example, suppose you have the OOT sources in your host at `$HOME/src/my-oot/`.
-Then, you could bind-mount this directory into the container as follows:
+In this case, you can run the container as follows:

 ```bash
 docker run --rm -it \